shanapu/MyJailShop/README.md

 sm_jailshop_credits_max - Maximum of credits to earn for a player sm_jailshop_minplayers - Minimum players to earn credits sm_jailshop_warmupcredits - 0 - disabled, 1 - enable players get credits on warmup
-sm_jailshop_credits_kill_t - Amount of credits a prisioner earns when kill a Guard sm_jailshop_credits_kill_t_vip - Amount of credits a VIP prisioner earns when kill a Guard sm_jailshop_credits_kill_ct - Amount of credits a guard earns when kill a prisoner sm_jailshop_credits_kill_ct_vip - Amount of credits a VIP guard earns when kill a prisoner sm_jailshop_credits_win_t", "50", "0 - disabled, amount of credits a prisioner earns when win round
+sm_jailshop_credits_kill_t - Amount of credits a prisoner earns when kill a Guard sm_jailshop_credits_kill_t_vip - Amount of credits a VIP prisoner earns when kill a Guard sm_jailshop_credits_kill_ct - Amount of credits a guard earns when kill a prisoner sm_jailshop_credits_kill_ct_vip - Amount of credits a VIP guard earns when kill a prisoner sm_jailshop_credits_win_t - 0 - disabled, amount of credits a prisoner earns when win round
-sm_jailshop_credits_win_t_vip: 0 - disabled, amount of credits a VIP prisioner earns when win round
+sm_jailshop_credits_win_t_vip: 0 - disabled, amount of credits a VIP prisoner earns when win round
 sm_jailshop_credits_win_ct: 0 - disabled, amount of credits a guard earns when win round
 sm_jailshop_credits_win_ct_vip: 0 - disabled, amount of credits a VIP guard earns when win round
 sm_jailshop_credits_win_alive: 0 - disabled, 1 - only alive player get credits when team win the round